App version: 0.1.0

 What Is a Social Security Number?

-A Social Security number is a nine-digit number used to identify you and issued by the Social Security Administration.
+A Social Security number is a nine-digit number issued by the Social Security Administration that’s used to identify you.
 You need it for employment, as well as for government services and programs such as Social Security benefits.SSNs were developed as a way of keeping track of the work records of citizens and eligible U.S. residents to help determine the size of their Social Security benefits.
 The SSN has now become common for many other purposes.
-For instance, you need it to file your income tax returns and usually to get a driver’s license.
-Many banks and other financial institutions require you to have a Social Security number to open an account.
-And lenders may ask for an SSN when you apply for credit or a loan.
+It’s required for identity verification, tax reporting, credit applications, and government benefits.
+It is used by employers, financial institutions, and government agencies to track earnings, process loans, and determine eligibility for services such as Social Security benefits, Medicare, and public assistance programs.

 Why Do Lenders Require a Social Security Number?

-Lenders use your SSN to check your credit score from the three major credit reporting bureaus — TransUnion, Equifax, and Experian.
+Lenders use your SSN to check your credit score from the three major credit reporting bureaus — TransUnion®, Equifax®, and Experian®.
 Your credit and your credit score help lenders determine how responsible you’ve been with your debt in the past.
 A higher score usually indicates that a person has a history of managing multiple debts and paying their bills on time.
-Lenders may worry that individuals with lower scores are at higher risk of defaulting on a loan
+Lenders may worry that individuals with lower scores are at higher risk of defaulting on a loan.
+Recommended: Defaulting on a Personal Loan: How to Avoid It

 Can You Get Personal Loans Without an SSN?